-Evan Sherman is a sculptor and painter born and raised in Santa Barbara, CA.
+Evan Sherman is an interdiciplinary artist born and raised in Santa Barbara, California.

 Artist Statement